clearhaus/gateway-api-docs/source/index.html.md

 ### Merchant blocked by cardholder status

-Merchants can use credentials-on-file to initiate transactions without the cardholder being present to facilitate payment flow.
+A _merchant blocked by cardholder_ status code is both a decline of the current authorization, but also a notice to **halt all future merchant-initiated-transactions** on this card from this merchant.
 This includes, but is not limited to, recurring transactions.

-To ensure that money is not withdrawn without the cardholders consent, a cardholder can block merchants from using credentials-on-file transactions on their card.

-A _merchant blocked by cardholder_ status code is both a decline of the current authorization, but also a notice to **halt all future credentials-on-file authorizations** on this card from this merchant.
 Only after the blockade has been lifted, by actions taken by the cardholder, may transactions be resumed.